trivelt/flask-rest-server/README.md

 ## Models
 There are two models - **Client** and **Dataset** - containing following fields:
-1. Client
+* Client
- a) name - full name of client
+  * name - full name of client
- b) IP address of client (IPv4 or IPv6 are allowed)
+  * ip_address - IP address of client (IPv4 or IPv6 are allowed)
-2. Dataset
+* Dataset
- a) client - ID of client being dataset's owner
+  * client - ID of client being dataset's owner
- b) filename - name of data file (max.
+  * filename - name of data file (max.
 255 characters)
- c) any other key-value pair (user-defined metadata)
+  * any other key-value pair (user-defined metadata)

 Each client can have multiple datasets, but single dataset can be connected only to one client.